3 Things You Can Do About It!

 With social media and smartphone notifications, emails constantly filling our inbox, phone ringing, last minute requests, meetings and conversations held by colleagues right beside our cubicle, it’s no wonder that employees are leaving the workplace feeling like they worked all day but also feeling like they didn’t accomplish much at all.
 Talking openly about distractions, how they pull one’s attention from absorbed focus and setting standards around productivity is a reality that must be addressed.

-- Encourage employees to turn off their smartphone notifications
+- Encourage employees to turn off their smartphone notifications.

-- Dedicate specific times to read and respond to emails
+- Dedicate specific times to read and respond to emails.

-- Allow employees to work in a private area for focused work
+- Allow employees to work in a private area for focused work.

 - Dedicate a ‘Prioritize Your Work’ day every month!
-Start by having employees make a list of all the tasks/projects they are working on and all of the things they want to do.
+Start by having employees make a list of all the tasks/projects they are working on and all the things they want to do.
 In Tim Wilson’s “How to Prioritize Work and Get it All Done” article, he recommends breaking down the list of tasks in three different categories.